aaron678/algorithms/README.txt

 	primes- Calculates prime numbers with a version that improves on O(n) time complexity.

 	reverse- Reverse a string.
 A recursive solution and a solution that performs string reversal in place are shown.
 A solution which reverses the order of digits in an integer utilizing the modulo operator.

+        tree- an exercise converting a breadth first search of a binary tree in several passes to one that more efficiently utilizes a single pass with a data structure.